 For established firms with a clear grasp of their future expansion plans, long-term leases can provide additional security and assurance.
 Compared to short-term leases, they can also give you more negotiation power and cheaper rental prices.
 Long-term leases, however, can necessitate a bigger up-front investment and could not be as flexible if the company wants to move sites or modify the way it operates.

-The decision between a short-term and long-term lease will ultimately be based on your particular business needs, objectives, and financial constraints.
 Before selecting a choice, it’s crucial to carefully weigh all of your options and consult a professional in Japan.
 Once you’ve decided on a specific length for your rental, you’ll also be able to determine what kind of lease best suits your needs.
 Japan has three main lease types that you need to know about.

 Membership Sign-up for a Japanese Office

-This type of lease is a relatively new concept in Japan but has gained popularity over recent years.
-It is commonly used for renting out serviced offices to businessmen for shorter periods.
-The flexibility that membership sign-up offices offer is one of their key benefits.
-Depending on their needs, members can select from a variety of membership plans, including hourly, monthly, and even yearly options of up to 2 years.
 This makes it an ideal option for those who need a workspace on a part-time or occasional basis.
-This lease type might be beneficial if you’re in that “trying out” phase or sailing an uncertain period in your career.
+This lease type might be beneficial if you’re in that “trying out” phase or sailing through an uncertain period in your career.
 A membership sign-up lease allows you to maintain the integrity of having a Japanese office, without tying you down to any space for too long.
 With lower up-front costs and no long-term commitments, they provide a more affordable option to conventional Japanese office spaces.

 Fixed Rental Agreement for a Japanese office

 What’s worth remembering about this type of lease in Japan is that it involves a nonrenewable agreement.
-That means that you and the person/company whom you’re renting from will determine a set period of time for the rental, and that will be it.
+That means that you and the person/company you’re renting from will determine a set period of time for the rental, and that will be it.

-While you can’t renew a fixed rental agreement in Japan, the good news is such a lease doesn’t involve a maximum period of time.
-Since there are no actual restrictions as to the length of the lease, you may find that fixed rental agreements are beneficial, when renting your own Japanese office.
+While you can’t renew a fixed rental agreement in Japan, the good news is that such a lease doesn’t involve a maximum period of time.
+Since there are no actual restrictions as to the length of the lease, you may find that fixed rental agreements are beneficial when renting your own Japanese office.

 How does this work?
 Aside from the fixed rental agreement, the lessor (that is, the person from whom you’re renting) will also provide an additional document.
 This one will state the finite period of your contract.
 So if you settle on a one-year contract at the time of leasing, you won’t be able to modify that later on, should you wish to do so.
 This additional document also informs you of the nonrenewable quality of your lease.